This savory and sweet squash salad features roasted acorn squash, farro, and an orange vinaigrette with feta cheese crumbles.

 - Fresh ground pepper

-- Meanwhile, in a medium saucepan, add 2 cups farro and 6 cups water.
+- Meanwhile, in a medium saucepan, add the farro and 6 cups water.
 Bring to a boil, then simmer for about 15 minutes, until tender.
 When finished, drain and mix with a drizzle of olive oil and a pinch of kosher salt.

 - Crush or chop the walnuts.
 In a small skillet, toast the nuts over medium to low heat, stirring occasionally, until they are brown and fragrant, taking care that they don’t burn.

-- In a small bowl, whisk together 2 tablespoons olive oil, 2 tablespoons white wine vinegar, 2 teaspoons stone ground mustard, 1 teaspoon honey, and 2 teaspoons fresh squeezed orange juice.
+- In a small bowl, whisk together 4 tablespoons olive oil, the white wine vinegar, stone ground mustard, honey, and fresh squeezed orange juice.
 Season with a pinch of kosher salt and fresh ground pepper.
 Taste, and adjust seasonings if needed.

 - To serve, pile greens on a plate or in a bowl.
 Top with roasted squash, warm farro, toasted walnuts, and feta cheese crumbles.
 Drizzle with dressing and garnish with orange zest and fresh ground pepper.